Quick Links

 At Greenleaf, we believe in promoting positive mental health and emotional wellbeing in pupils, staff and parents to provide an environment that enables outstanding teaching and learning.
 Everyone will go through ups and downs during their school career and some face significant life events, so we aim to provide children with the tools to manage these changes in a positive manner

-Our Learning Mentor is Andy Morris
+Our Learning Mentor is Mr. Morris

 We believe well-being is all about our holistic health including physical and emotional.
 At Greenleaf, we are committed to supporting the health and well-being of our pupils and staff to ensure that the school is a community where everyone feels able to thrive.
 Positive mental well-being is essential if children and young people are to flourish and lead fulfilling lives.